 ❤️ New since February 2022!
 I LOVE YOU MORE by Emil Sher, illustrated by Barbara Reid

 Barbara Reid is a picture book illustrator and author whose award winning artwork is created with plasticine.
-Barbara will read from her story I Love You More and do a clay art demonstration.
+Barbara will share the process of illustrating I Love You More.
+She will give a hands-on demonstration with tips and techniques for creating a clay picture, followed by a Question & Answer period.
 Space is limited!
 Register today.
 SUGGESTION: For the session have some assorted colours of clay and a paper plate to follow the demonstration.
 A package of coloured clay can be purchased at your local Dollar Store for a few dollars.

 The Learning Exchange Storytime Readers, Enza and Vidya, are visiting daycares in the Laval area starting May 30th to have an interactive “Under the Sea” themed reading and Rainbow Fish sing-along with the children.
 Students of Souvenir Elementary School will have interactive reading visits featuring stories geared to each grade level.

 Thanks to project funding from #RLPRE and book donations from #FirstBookCanada, each child will receive family literacy information to bring home to the family and a new Scholastic or First Book Canada book.